sf-wdi-gaia/intro-ruby-1/04-ruby-rails/rspec-unit-tests/27/README.md

 | [FactoryGirl](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md) | Factories let you build up objects quickly for your specs |
 | [DatabaseCleaner](https://github.com/DatabaseCleaner/database_cleaner) | Cleans out your database before each test. |

+## Unit tests

+Tests can be broadly split into two categories.  **Unit Tests** and **Integration Tests**.
+Both are important.

+In **Unit Tests** which we'll talk about today we try to isolate each component (or class/method) and test it on it's own.
+We separate our Controllers from our Views and test the boundary of its interface.
+Unit tests tend to run faster because we're testing small components.
+By having to isolate components from each other to test them we're forced to write better OO code.
+The functionality can't blur across several modules without us having to do a lot of work in the test to stub that out.

+In **Integration Tests** we combine components together, sometimes just a few and other times the entire system.
+In Rails, integration tests often drive a browser and test the entirety of the system--the full request response cycle.
+These tests tend to take much longer to run.
+They test the collusion of components and that the interface between them is behaving as we expect.

+**Both types of tests are important.**  There are also other types but they can generally be broken down into finer grained versions of the above.
+Together the Unit and Integration tests you write become part of your test suite.

+## How are tests used in industry?

+Many companies require that all the code they develop comes with tests.
+Often before merging code into master, the entire test suite is run and all tests must pass.

 ## rspec-rails